shaunish/shaunish.github.io/_posts/2025-08-05-yahtzee-smarter.md

 ### Strategy 2: Smarter Yahtzee

 Dumb Yahtzee is okay.
 We could use it to get through any friendly game of Yahtzee and not get laughed out of the room.
-But there are a few obvious mistakes that this algorithm makes.
+But there are a few obvious mistakes that this algorithm makes - one in choosing which dice to hold, and one in choosing a category.
+Did you spot them?

 Let's see if we can fix those errors.
 We can start with the basic algorithm above, and improve it to Smarter Yahtzee with two simple changes:

-1. If there are multiple options for the highest scoring category, we should always choose the most difficult or rarest category, to minimize the chance that we later have to take a zero for that category.
+1. Some categories are harder to get than others, and often we'll get to the end of the game without ever achieving them, which gives us a zero for that category.
+So if there are multiple options for the highest scoring category, we should always choose the most difficult or rarest category, to minimize the chance that we later have to take a zero for that category.
 For example, if we roll four of a kind, then the categories Four of a Kind, Three of a Kind, and Chance will all yield the same score.
-Strategy 1 will choose one of these three at random, but we should always choose Four of a Kind in this case.
+Dumb Yahtzee will choose one of these three at random, but we should always choose Four of a Kind in this case.

 2. Always holding any dice that appear at least twice only makes sense if Full House is still an available category.
 Otherwise, even if multiple values of dice appear twice, we should only keep one value.
-Furthermore, since many of the categories are scored based on the value of the dice, we should keep the higher value dice.
+Further, since many of the categories are scored based on the value of the dice, we should keep the higher value dice.
 For example, if we initially roll **[5 5 4 4 2]**, and we have played the Full House category earlier in the game, then we should only keep **[5 5]** and re-roll the rest.

 ### Strategy 3: Smartest Yahtzee?

 Smarter Yahtzee is a clear and obvious improvement over Dumb Yahtzee.
 But can we make it better?
 The low-hanging fruit might be picked, but there still may be improvements to be made.
 Let's make just one small tweak to Smarter Yahtzee, and see if it improves our score.

 Recall that the player receives a bonus of 35 points if the upper section score is at least 63 at the end of the game.
-What if we attempt to increase the chance of receiving this bonus, even at the cost of lowering our score elsewhere?
+What if we attempt to increase the chance of receiving this bonus, even at the risk of lowering our score elsewhere?
 Let's automatically choose the upper section category for four of a kind rolls ([^1]) with sixes, fives, or fours, assuming that the upper section category has not yet been played.
 Before we run the simulation, it's unclear whether this is actually an improvement over Smarter Yahtzee.
-While this does increase the chance of an upper section bonus, it is easy to see that it will also lower the average score from the Four of a Kind category (which are now more likely to score with ones, twos, or threes, if at all).
+While this does increase the chance of an upper section bonus, it is easy to see that it will also lower the average score from the Four of a Kind category (which is now more likely to score with ones, twos, or threes, if at all).
 Let's see how it actually performs.

 ## Running The Monte Carlo Simulation